-At work, we use a complex Gradle build shared accross multiple projects.
-This complexity also brings some redundancies in the way dependencies are computed between different projects.
+At work, we use a complex Gradle build shared across multiple projects.
+This complexity also introduces some redundancies in how dependencies are computed between different projects.
 We recently reworked our dependency system to remove those redundancies.

 Project setup

 The Gradle project uses a multi-project build.
-Each project declares and uses a set of common and specific dependencies, like for a sub-project:
+Each project declares and uses a set of common and specific dependencies, similar to the following for a sub-project:

 dependencies {